LOSS PREVENTION HEADQUARTERS

 The Member Service Qualification

 Member Service Qualification is a personal membership level in The Metivta of Ottawa for members of ARM-LP.

-Signified by use of the White Star of David, this edition of The LPHQ Service Manual teaches learners basic member service and security skills
+Signified by use of the White Star of David, ARM-LP’s Member Service Qualification teaches learners advanced member service skills that stress safety, security, and loss prevention.

 MSQ Membership Goals.
 A planned outcome with at least one defined objective is a goal.
-Loss Prevention Headquarters sets two such outcomes for its MSQ learners:
+ARM-LP sets two such outcomes for its MSQ learners:

 Everyone who provides safety or security services needs good service skills.
 This LPHQ training module stresses service leadership.
 The member service qualification is the first part of Core Competencies in Member Service.
 Community-based organizations have a different bottom line than most businesses.

-It’s simple for a business to prevent (though not to eliminate) loss: display the goods in a cabinet, tag them, connect them to an alarm, and so on.
-It’s not that straight-forward for an organization, which rely on loyalty far more than businesses do.
+It is simple for a business to prevent (though not to eliminate) loss: display the goods in a cabinet, tag them, connect them to an alarm, and so on.
+It is not that straight-forward for an organization, which relies on loyalty far more than businesses do.

 A form of interpersonal communications, member service requires us to…